Gaussian Width of Convex Sets via Integral Decompositions, Projections, and the Distribution of Intrinsic Volumes: Introduction

 One interpretation of our main results, \Cref{thm:decomp-of-gauss-width,thm:decomp-via-projections,thm:indexstarbound}, is that in many cases, it is possible to make earlier, geometry-driven splits, with $p \ll \log_2(d\log d)$.
 The ``tail'' part is then controlled by geometric or information-theoretic tools, such as the intrinsic volumes or the Wills functional structure.
 Note that this is precisely in the regime where covering numbers alone do not correctly capture the scale of the Gaussian width.
 The ``head'' part is then correspondingly handled by statistical risk bounds, for instance from the LSE or the minimax rate, which are never worse than the classical Dudley entropy integral estimates.
 A comparison of our results with generic chaining is provided in \Cref{sec:generic-chaining}.

-For the remainder of the paper, we primarily focus on the case where $T$ is a \emph{convex body} in $\R^d$, meaning that $T$ is a nonempty, compact, convex set with nonempty interior.
+For the remainder of the paper, we primarily focus on the case where $T$ is a nonempty, compact, convex set containing the origin.
 In many places we additionally assume that $T$ is centrally symmetric\footnote{Throughout, we say that $T\subset\R^d$ is \emph{centrally symmetric} if $T=-T$.}.
 This is because this case essentially subsumes all others; for instance, by standard properties of Gaussian width \cite[Proposition 7.5.2]{vershynin2018high}, for any bounded set $T \subset \R^d$,

 with $\operatorname{cl \, conv}(T-T)$ being convex, closed, and centrally symmetric.
 Additionally, $w(T)$ is finite if and only if $T$ is bounded.
-Although the majorizing measure theorem does not directly exploit convexity, our approach is phrased in terms of convexity, which we exploit to obtain simplifications via the resulting geometry of metric projections and risk identities in the Gaussian sequence model.
+Although the majorizing measures theorem does not directly invoke convexity, our approach is phrased in terms of convexity, which we exploit to obtain simplifications via the resulting geometry of metric projections and risk identities in the Gaussian sequence model.
 Notably, this is not the first paper to leverage convexity to obtain substitutes for the generic chaining.
 Recent related work includes~\cite{van2018chaining,van2018chainingtwo}, which develop contraction and interpolation principles that yield entropy-based upper bounds on chaining functionals in terms of local ``neighborhoods,'' offering an alternative to constructing admissible partitions.

 As a byproduct of our analysis, we obtain several results that may be of independent interest: \begin{itemize} \item \textbf{Local and global Dudley and Sudakov bounds are equivalent up to constants.} A basic lesson from statistical estimation is that, due to the difference between ``local'' and ``global'' forms of the packing and covering entropies, optimal estimation generally depends sensitively on which form is being used to construct estimators or to establish lower bounds~\cite{bshouty2009using,Mendelson2017LocalGlobal,zhivotovskiy2018localization,Ney23}.
 In contrast, for Dudley-type upper bounds and Sudakov-type lower bounds the resulting expressions remain unchanged, up to universal constants, when global entropy is replaced by its local analogue.
 In fact, this holds without any structural assumptions on $T$; see~\Cref{sec:localandglobal}.